 7.Dr.
 APJ Abdul Kalam : Wings Of Fire

 Book Review : The book is truly inspirational.
 Dr. Kalam’s story of disappointments, struggles, and hardships at least at his initial years and his persistence and determination through all those times is commendable and encouraging.
-Well, in case you want to learn about India, you might as well start with this book by one of the most humble and distinguished scientists, engineer, mentor, and professor.
+He is one of the India’s most humble and distinguished scientists, engineer, mentor, and professor.
+In case you want to learn about India, you might as well start with this book.
+This is one of my most favorite famous biographies.

 8. The Boys In The Boat